“Sometimes, people just need help”.

-Sarah is right…sometimes, people just need help.
-A kid that is not worried about whether he will have dinner tonight is a kid who is more ready and able to learn.
+Sarah is right: sometimes, people just need help.
+A student who is not worried about whether he will have dinner tonight is more ready and able to learn.
 He is one that sleeps more soundly, knowing that there will be breakfast in the morning.
 Though he may have several other issues that require complex answers, this one can be answered simply.
 He just needs food.

 Shine is honored to partner with our schools’ incredible staff members who, like Sarah, are seeking solutions for their students every single day.
 We believe that the Church is uniquely resourced to address the needs of our schools.
 We are grateful for the privilege to serve and be a part of true transformation in Albuquerque.